 Skip to main content

-By Gary Rackliffe, Vice President, Market Development and Innovation at Hitachi ABB Power Grids
+By Gary Rackliffe, Vice President, Market Development and Innovation at Hitachi Energy

 To address the rise in CO2 emissions in the U.S., many states have developed greenhouse gas (GHG) reduction goals.
 Though states differ in their approaches, most state-level GHG emission goals are to reduce carbon emissions 40% by 2030 and 80% by 2050.1 Achieving this will require states and the federal government to work together to invest in a greener grid that will require improved transmission capacity.
 National and regional planning will also need to be included.